Strength Through Joy

-NS Gemeinschaft Kraft durch Freude (Strength Through Joy); KdF) was a German NSDAP-operated leisure organization in Nazi Germany.
+NS Gemeinschaft Kraft durch Freude (KdF; Strength Through Joy) was a German NSDAP-operated leisure organization in Nazi Germany.
 It was part of the German Labour Front (Deutsche Arbeitsfront), the national labour organization at that time.

-Set up in November 1933 as a tool to promote the advantages of Nazism to the German people and internationally, it was also used to ease the process of the rearmament of Germany.
-Through its structure of organized events and promotion of propaganda, it was also intended to prevent dissident and anti-state behavior.
-By 1939, it became the world's largest tourism operator.
+Strength Through Joy was set up in November 1933.

-KdF was composed of several departments with their own specific goals, with each department organizing different leisure activities.
-It organized activities such as sporting events on factory floors, art exhibitions, discounted concerts and, most famously and popularly, subsidized holidays and cruise trips.
+KdF was composed of several departments with their own specific goals, with each department organizing different leisure activities for German workers.
+It organized activities such as sporting events on factory floors, art exhibitions, discounted concerts and, most famously and popularly, subsidized holidays and cruise trips (both in Germany and abroad).
 One of its largest departments, although sometimes considered a separate organization altogether, was Beauty of Labour, which concerned itself with physical and sanitary improvements of the workplace.
 KdF was responsible for the improvement of several factories and sports facilities throughout its operations in the 1930s.

 KdF was supposed to bridge the class divide by making middle-class leisure activities available to the masses.
 It also sought to bolster the German tourist industry, something it did successfully up until the outbreak of World War II.
 Official statistics showed that in 1934, 2.3 million people took KdF holidays.
 By 1938, this figure rose to 10.3 million.
+By 1939, it became the world's largest tourism operator.
 With the outbreak of war in 1939, most of the organization's programs were suspended and several projects, such as the Prora holiday resort, were never completed.

+As a tool to promote the advantages of Nazism to the German people and international public, through its structure of organized events and promotion of propaganda, it was also intended to prevent dissident and anti-state behavior.
+It was used to ease the process of the rearmament of Germany as well.